-God hears every prayer.
+God hears and answers every prayer.
 David the prophet wrote, “O LORD…you discern my thoughts … Even before a word is on my tongue, behold, O LORD, you know it altogether” (Psalm 139:1).
 God hears our prayers and He is very eager to bless us in the way that is best for us.
 But there are conditions for answered prayers:

 1-We need to feel our need for God.
 He promised, “I will pour water upon him that is thirsty, and floods upon the dry ground” (Isaiah 44:3).
 The heart must be open to the Spirit’s influence, or God’s blessing cannot be received.
 Jesus said, “Ask, and it shall be given you.”
-For “He that spared not His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”
+The Bible declares, “He that spared not His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”
 (Matthew 7:7; Romans 8:32).

 2-We should not be living in sin.
 “If I regard iniquity in my heart, the Lord will not hear me” (Psalm 66:18).
-But the prayer of the repentant soul is always accepted (1 John 1:9).
+The prayer of the repentant soul is always accepted (1 John 1:9).
 When all known sins are forsaken by His power, we may believe that God will answer our petitions.

 3-We must have faith in Him.
 “He who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him” (Hebrews 11:6).
 Jesus promised, “What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them” (Mark 11:24).

 4-Pray in Jesus’ Name.
 Jesus promised, “whatever you ask the Father in My name He may give you” (John 15:16).
 To pray in the name of Jesus means to believe His promises, rely upon His grace, and walk in His path.